-When considering the measurement of parameters related to BLR variability we must first separate out those effects which are related to the properties of the driving continuum, e.g. amplitude and characteristic variability time-scale, from those governed by the local gas physics, the BLR geometry and observer orientation, and the observing window (e.g. duration and sampling rate of the continuum and emission-line light curves).
-The dependence of the continuum-emission-line delay (or lag) on light-curve duration and sampling window for BLRs of varying sizes has been studied elsewhere (e.g. Pérez, Robinson & de la Fuente 1992a; Welsh 1999).
-To summarize, these studies suggest that the continuum-emission-line delay (or lag) is biased towards small BLR radii, a consequence of finite duration of the observing campaigns and the presence of lowfrequency power in the light curves.
+When considering the measurement of parameters related to BLR variability we must first separate out those effects which are related to the properties of the driving continuum, e.g. amplitude and characteristic variability timescale, from those governed by the local gas physics, the BLR geometry and observer orientation, and the observing window (e.g duration and sampling rate of the continuum and emission-line light curves).
+The dependence of the continuum-emissionline delay (or lag) on light-curve duration and sampling window for BLRs of varying sizes has been studied elsewhere (e.g. Pérez, Robinson and de la Fuente 1992a; Welsh 1999).
+To summarise, these studies suggest that the continuumemission-line delay (or lag) is biased toward small BLR radii, a consequence of finite duration of the observing campaigns and the presence of low frequency power in the light-curves.
 This effect is more pronounced for the peak of the CCF (the lag) than it is for the CCF centroid.
-The CCF is simply the convolution of the continuum autocorrelation function (ACF; a symmetric function) with the response function.
-Thus, for light curves of sufficient duration, the centroid of the CCF (or luminosity-weighted radius) and the centroid of the response function (the responsivity-weighted radius) are equivalent (Penston 1991; Koratkar & Gaskell 1991; Goad et al. 1993).
-Here we study the relationship between the measurement of the emission-line responsivity $\eta{\rm eff}$ and lag for three of the more popular BLR geometries e.g. a sphere, a disc and what we here refer to as our fiducial BLR geometry, a bowl-shaped geometry (see section 3.1), within the context of prescribed differences in the characteristic behaviour of the driving continuum light curve.
+The cross-correlation function is simply the convolution of the continuum autocorrelation function (a symmetric function) with the response function.
+Thus for light-curves of sufficient duration, the centroid of the CCF (or luminosity-weighted radius) and the centroid of the response function (the responsivity-weighted radius) are equivalent (Penston 1991; Koratkar and Gaskell 1991; Goad, O'Brien and Gondhalekar 1993).
+Here we study the relationship between the measurement of the emissionline responsivity $\eta{\text{eff}}$ and lag for 3 of the more popular BLR geometries e.g. a sphere, a disc and what we here refer to as our fiducial BLR geometry, a bowl-shaped geometry (see §3.1), within the context of prescribed differences in the characteristic behaviour of the driving continuum light-curve.